jhpyle/docassemble/_docs/functions.md

 dictionary are:

 * `dict`: the interview dictionary for the session.
-* `email`: the e-mail address of the user who started the interview.
+* `email`: the e-mail address of the user who started the interview, if the user was logged in.
-* `user_id`: the user ID of the user who started the interview.
+* `user_id`: the user ID of the user who started the interview, if the user was logged in.
+* `temp_user_id`: the temporary user ID of the anonymous user who started the interview, if the user was not logged in.
+(Note that these IDs do not correspond to the IDs of logged-in users.)
 * `filename`: the filename of the interview, e.g., `docassemble.demo:data/questions/questions.yml`
 * `metadata`: the metadata of the interview as a dictionary.